-I am not sure who actually uttered the infamous words “let them eat cake” upon learning that French peasants were starving for bread.
 I do, however, often wonder what kind of cake the speaker had in mind.
 I am woefully ignorant of the kinds of cakes that are available in France, or in the 18th century for that matter.
 But one cake that I do know a lot about (and love) is carrot cake.

 Most carrot cakes that we come across usually contain shredded carrots, nuts, and raisins all mixed into a cake batter that are baked into soft and fluffy mouthfuls of deliciousness.
 But that was not always the case.
 If we step back in time to a few centuries ago, sweet carrot desserts actually appeared in a bread pudding, pie, or pancake form.
 For example, here is a recipe for a “pudding of carrots” from Acetaria: A Discourse of Sallets by John Evelyn (London: 1699):